nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 - 3b.
-User does not give a social webLink.
+User does not give a social link.

   - 3b1.
 NetworkBook shows an error message.

     Use case resumes at step 2.

 - 3c.
-The given social webLink is in an invalid format.
+The given social link is in an invalid format.

   - 3c1.
 NetworkBook shows an error message.

     Use case resumes at step 2.

 - 3d.
-User provides additional note after the social webLink.
+User provides additional note after the social link.

   - 3d1.
-NetworkBook includes the note in the webLink's details.
+NetworkBook includes the note in the link's details.

   - 3d2.
-NetworkBook adds the new social webLink to the contact's list of links.
+NetworkBook adds the new social link to the contact's list of links.

     Use case resumes at step 5.